 The Waterfront Pathway is a lovely walking path connecting downtown to Emma Martin Park.
 It is a really nice activity to explore the pathway and all the different places along the way.

-The pathway connects to several parks as well as various historic sites including the Bellevue House and Kingston penitentiary.
+The pathway connects to several parks and various historic sites, including the Bellevue House and Kingston penitentiary.

 If you have the time, seeing everything via the Waterway Path is a nice leisurely way to enjoy the path itself as well as all the stops along it.
 Bring a picnic to lunch at one of the parks during midday!

-The last of your cities to visit in Canada should be Montreal.
+Then it is time to visit Montreal.
 Keep reading to find out why…

 The Botanical Gardens here are amazing!
 They have several outdoor gardens as well as greenhouse gardens and multiple themed gardens.

-Old Montreal is full of Canada points of interest and in addition to the famed Basilica, Capel and City Hall there is also a great market (Bonsecours) and some gorgeous historical mansions as well.
+Old Montreal is full of attractions.
+In addition to the famed Basilica, Capel and City Hall, there is also a great market (Bonsecours) and some gorgeous historical mansions.

-It’s very easy to get around by foot and in addition to the sights of Old Montreal itself, there are several museums and galleries here worth visiting too.
+It’s effortless to get around on foot, and in addition to the sights of Old Montreal itself, there are several museums and galleries here worth visiting too.

-St. Louis Square is a historical square surrounded by Victorian row homes.
+St. Louis Square is a historic square surrounded by Victorian row homes.
 Visiting this area is like stepping back in time!

 Located in Old Montreal, this is a stunning piece of architecture.

-It is done in the gothic revival style and the interior is colorful and gorgeous.
-You can visit just to explore (there is a small entry fee) or you can attend a mass or choir session to hear the talented singers.
+It is done in the gothic revival style, and the interior is colorful and gorgeous.
+You can visit to explore (there is a small entry fee), or you can attend a mass or choir session to hear the talented singers.

-In the evenings they also do a cool light show here called “And Then There was Light” which is a different way to see the church and to learn about its history.
+In the evenings, they also do a cool light show called “And Then There was Light,” which is a different way to see the church and learn about its history.

 You can find various types of food tours on Viator.

-I hope you have gotten some great inspiration here for the best places to see on an east Canada road trip – there are so many beautiful places in East Canada that it is hard to choose from but with the tips mentioned above, you are perfectly prepared for your Canada trip!
+I hope you have gotten some great inspiration here for the best places to see on an east Canada road trip.
+There are so many beautiful places that it is hard to choose from, but with the tips mentioned above, you are perfectly prepared for your trip!